Ley789/SimpleRayTracer/Thesis/thesis.md

 Path tracing was introduces by Kajiya in 1986 \cite{kaji}.
 Applying distributing rays not only to specific effects like shadows, but for the shading of all diffuse surfaces.
-With these the illumination of the lights with all object can be simulated correctly.
+Thereby indirect illumination of lights with objects can be simulated.
 This method is also called monte carlo ray tracing, because it uses random samples to compute the image.

 ### Basic Algorithm

-The basic concept of a ray tracing algorithm is to find intersections of a ray with a scene consisting of a set of geometric primitives efficiently \cite{wald}.
+The basic concept of ray tracing algorithms is to efficiently find intersections between a ray and a scene that consists a set of geometric primitives \cite{wald}.
-The ray, as defined in the section \autoref{Ray}, can have additional parameters
+The ray, as defined in the section \autoref{ray}, can have additional parameters
-$t_{min}$ and $t_{max}$, which specifies the interval of $t$ used to define the set of all points of the ray.
+$t_{min}$ and $t_{max}$, which specifies the interval of $t$ used for the definition.
 In other words it specifies the minimum and the maximum distance of a ray.

 At this level the algorithm can be split in 3 tasks.
 The most fundamental task is to find the closest intersection.
-The second task, also called visibility/occlusion test, is to check if there are any intersection of a ray with an object.
-The last task is find all intersections of a ray.
+The second task, also called visibility/occlusion test, is to check if there are any intersections.
+The last task is to find all intersections.
-To check for any intersections is slightly simpler as checking for the closest, so there are algorithms that are more efficient in this case.
+Checking for any intersections is slightly simpler than checking for the closest, so there are algorithms that are more efficient in this case.
 For example the occlusion test is used for shadow rays \cite{wald}.
-In ray tracing only one condition for a primitive must apply, which is a be a function that can calculate a intersection between the primitive and a ray.
+In ray tracing only one condition must apply for a primitive, which is that there must be a function that can calculate an intersection between the primitive and a ray.
-That means primitives can be of various types, from simple geometric shapes like sphere, cubes, trianles,..., to complex parametric patches like the Bézier patches and other complex shapes as long as there exist a intersection function.
+That means primitives can be of various types, from simple geometric shapes like sphere, cubes, trianles,..., to complex parametric patches like the Bézier patches and other complex shapes as long as there exist an intersection function.
 The flexibility of primitives allows to represent shapes with full accuracy.
 Although using multiple kinds of primitives does not limit the kinds of scenes that can be rendered.
 Like mentioned in the chapter \autoref{Rasterization}
-most real time applications uses rasterization techniques to render a image and most of them only uses triangles as primitives.
+most real time applications uses rasterization techniques to render an image and most of them only uses triangles as primitives.

-Testing every primitive in the scene for a intersection with a ray produce the correct result, but the computation time extends with each ray and each primitives.
-For complex scenes it is necessary reduce the set of primitives that the ray could intersect.
-To preserve consistency its common to use acceleration data structures, e.g. grids and kd-trees \cite{copy}.
+Testing every primitive in the scene for an intersection with a ray produces the correct result, but the computation time extends with each ray and each primitive.
+For complex scenes it is necessary to reduce the set of primitives that the ray could intersect.
+It is common to use acceleration data structures to preserve consistency, e.g. grids and kd-trees \cite{copy}.

 ### Performance

-At the beginning of modern computer graphics only simple scenes were used and interactive graphic applications weren't established.
-The scenes didn't aim to be realistic.
-Ray tracing is computational intents that aims to simulate realistic behavior.
-These are part of the reasons why rasterization is the well-established rendering technique for interactive applications and ray tracing is still seldom in this field.
+At the beginning of modern computer graphics only scenes, whit a small number of primitives, were used and interactive graphic applications weren't established.
+Ray tracing is computational intense that aims to simulate physical realistic behavior.
+These are part of the reasons why rasterization is the well-established rendering technique for interactive applications at the moment and ray tracing is still seldom in this field.

-However the demand of more detailed scenes, larger scenes and more realism leads to the argument that ray tracing will outperform rasterization at some point because of the logarithmic scene complexity \cite{wald}.
+However the demand of more detailed scenes, larger scenes and physical realism leads to the argument that ray tracing will outperform rasterization at some point because of the logarithmic scene complexity \cite{wald}.

-Ray tracing is usually used for offline rendering due to the fact that it is computational intents.
+Ray tracing is usually used for offline rendering due to the fact that it is computational intense.
 The crucial factors for the ray tracing algorithm
 are:

 * The amount of rays.
-Consider a image with a resolution of 800 x 800 and without counting the secondary rays.
-This results in a total amount of 640.000 rays.
-Considering the secondary rays the total number of rays would increase even further.
+Consider an image with a resolution of 800 x 800, without counting the secondary rays, this lead to a total amount of 640.000 rays.
 Depending on the scene complexity the set of primary rays may only be small part compared to the set of all rays.

 * Scene complexity.
 Reducing the set of primitives for a ray with acceleration